 8. Create a compelling offer

 Offer a bonus to your readers.
 Coupon codes and discounts go a long way.
 Make them feel special.
 Don’t be afraid to let them have a few options to maximize the chances.
 You can even include a few social proofs right below to induce a bit of FOMO.

-These simple strategies, when combines, will reap benefits greater than the sum of their parts.
+These simple strategies, when combined, will reap benefits greater than the sum of their parts.
 Multi-million dollar businesses have been built just on the strength of email lists.
-For the top players, 90% of the income comes from these lists.
+90% of the income comes from these lists for the top players.
 Even in 2021, their email lists for email marketing are still their priority and asset.